alecramsay/pg/docs/_pages/background.markdown

 If someone else can find a lower energy map for a state that meets the four constraints above, that's great.
 It should be considered the baseline instead.
 One can even imagine a contest with prize money for finding the lowest energy map for a state.

+## Data

+The data used came from several sources:
+- The block-assignment files for Notable Maps were exported from DRA on 10/06/22.
+A few of the maps violated basic requirements (like contiguity) and were replaced by the next best maps that didn't.
+- The district shapes for Notable Maps were also exported from DRA on 10/06/22.
+- Census data were downloaded from the dra2020/dra-data repository on 10/06/22.
+- The block shapes were downloaded from [census.gov](https://www2.census.gov/geo/tiger/TIGER2020/TABBLOCK20/) on 10/06/22.

+## Workflow

+My overall workflow is described [here](workflow.md).

 ---